 Step 1: Identify your best customers

-It’s also a good idea to define what your least ideal customer looks like to avoid wasting time and effort on prospects that are unlikely to become customers.
+It’s also essential to identify who your least ideal customer is.
+By understanding who is unlikely to become a customer, you can avoid wasting time and resources on prospects who are unlikely to convert.

 Step 2: Connect with them